open-policy-agent/gatekeeper/website/docs/audit.md

 # Audit UserInfo

-When using `input.review.userInfo`, *NOTE* the request's user's information, such as `username`, `uid`, `groups`, `extra`, is not populated for audit reviews and therefore contraint templates that rely on `userInfo` are not auditable.
+When using `input.review.userInfo`, *NOTE* the request's user's information, such as `username`, `uid`, `groups`, `extra`, is not populated for audit reviews and therefore constraint templates that rely on `userInfo` are not auditable.
 It is up to the rego author to handle the case where `userInfo` is unset and empty in order to avoid every matching resource being reported as violating resources.